donghai163/goson/README.md

 ![Goson](https://dl.dropboxusercontent.com/u/9534337/goson_logo.svg "Goson")

-A simple and intuitive way to handle JSON in Go.
+A simple way to handle JSON data in Go.

 ### About
-Goson was created to simplify reading JSON within Go.
-Chain commands together to traverse complex JSON structures with ease.
-The values returned will never be nil unless explicity checked.
+Goson was created to simplify reading JSON data within Go.
+Chain commands together to traverse JSON structures with ease.
+This library has been inspired by [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON)

 ### Install